LP-116/matplotlib-challenge/README.md

 ### Method

 To start the analysis the 2 csv files are merged into one data set.
-We then want to check for an duplicate entries in the data set so our analysis is based on accurate data.
+We then want to check for any duplicate entries in the data set so our analysis is based on accurate data.
 Upon checking the data set, 249 mice were identified but 1 of the mice had duplicate timepoints.
 All data associated to the duplicated mouse was removed from the data set resulting in the analysis of 248 mice.

 To start the analysis we created a summary statistics able of the mean, median, variance, standard deviation, and SEM of the tumor volume for each regimen.
 To do this we used the below methods: